How to find a product your buyers will love in 2021

 Yet this doesn’t mean you’re putting less money in your pocket.
 If the customer feels they’re getting good value by paying a little more for a better quality product then everybody wins.

-Kitchen & Home, a brochure fundraiser by Charleston Wrap®, is a great example.
+CW Home, a brochure fundraiser by Charleston Wrap®, is a great example.
 The idea is schools will ultimately make more money by offering customers better products.
 Sure, a few of the items may be a little more expensive but many are willing to pay for improved quality.
 And even though the group makes a lower profit percentage, they often end up making more money off of the higher priced item.

 Would you rather receive a higher profit percent but sell fewer items in the end?
 Lower quality items eventually leads lower customer satisfaction and ultimately less demand.